Welcome to the Dufferin Club!

 Racquets in to Smash Cystic Fibrosis

-The Dufferin Tennis Club will be hosting their second Racquets in to Smash Cystic Fibrosis Charity Doubles Tournament on Saturday, July 9.
+The Dufferin Tennis Club hosted their second annual Racquets in to SMASH Cystic Fibrosis Charity Tournament on Saturday, July 9 and raised a staggering $2,103 from tournament proceeds and donations for Cystic Fibrosis Canada!

 Joint Venture with the Knights of Columbus